-We strongly recommend to submit a first version of your proposal around 1 week before the deadline, in order to check for any browser problem or other technical issues that may block proposal submission, or lead to layout changes in the uploaded versions.
+We strongly recommend to submit a first version of your proposal around 1 week before the deadline, in order to check for technical issues, e.g. browser-related problems, that may block proposal submission, or cause layout changes in the uploaded versions.
 Up to the call deadline, you can continuously modify your proposal by submitting (not just uploading) a new version, which will overwrite the previous one.

-In case of problems with the online submission system, please contact your host institution (grant management/researchers' service), FFG (ylva.huber@ffg.at) or directly the SEP Service Desk: DIGIT-EFP7-SEP-SUPPORT@ec.europa.eu or +32 (2) 29 92222.
+In case of problems with the online submission system, please contact your host institution (grant management/researchers' service), FFG (ylva.huber@ffg.at) or directly the Service Desk: DIGIT-EFP7-SEP-SUPPORT@ec.europa.eu or +32 (2) 29 92222.